taroken6/conveyor/quick_docs/schema.rst

           showTooltip: boolean or function #Whether the given field should be displayed on the tooltip
           queryIndex: boolean #Whether should be queried while fetching index page; by default the query will look at 'showIndex' prop but, if showIndex is false and queryIndex is true, will still query the field; used if you wish to have a field be available but NOT displaying for index
           queryDetail: boolean #Whether should be queried while fetching detail page; by default the query will look at 'showDetail' prop but, if showDetail is false and queryDetail is true, will still query the field; used if you wish to have a field be available but NOT displaying for detail
+          virtualField: boolean #If set true, will deactivate the field from being queried so that no back end resolver needs to be created.
         }
       },
       //hold methods that will fire when certain events occur to fetch data for the related